-· Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+Level 3-Valuations based on inputs that are unobservable and significant to the overall fair value measurement.

+These types of instruments include certain corporate bonds, mortgage-backed securities and asset-backed securities.
 Level 3 is comprised of unobservable inputs that are supported by little or no market activity.
-Financial assets are considered Level 3 when their fair values are determined using pricing models, discounted cash flows or similar techniques and at least one significant model assumption or input is unobservable.
+These instruments are considered Level 3 when their fair values are determined using pricing models, discounted cash flows or similar techniques and at least one significant model assumption or input is unobservable.
+Level 3 may still include some observable inputs such as yield spreads derived from markets with limited activity.
 Level 3 financial assets include securities for which there is limited market activity such that the determination of fair value requires significant judgment or estimation.
-At September 30, 2008, these securities were valued primarily using broker and portfolio manager pricing models that incorporate transaction details such as contractual terms, maturity, timing and amount of future cash inflows, as well as assumptions about liquidity.
+At March 31, 2009, these securities were valued primarily using valuation models that incorporate transaction details such as contractual terms, maturity, timing and amount of future cash inflows, as well as assumptions, including but not limited to, about prepayment speeds, credit spreads, default rates and benchmark yields and liquidity.

 The availability of observable inputs can vary from product to product and is affected by a wide variety of factors, including, for example, the type of product, whether the product is new and not yet established in the marketplace, and other characteristics particular to the transaction.
 To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 Accordingly, the degree of judgment exercised by us in determining fair value is greatest for instruments categorized in Level 3.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, for disclosure purposes the level in the fair value hierarchy within which the fair value measurement in its entirety falls is determined based on the lowest level input that is significant to the fair value measurement in its entirety.
-Investment securities priced using non-binding broker quotes are included in Level 3.